NYU-Molecular-Pathology/snsxt/README.md

 ## Task Types

-Tasks can come in a few flavors:
+Tasks can come in a few flavors, which are described by the following template Python base classes:

-- tasks that operate on the entire analysis at once
+- `AnalysisTask`: a task that operate on the entire analysis at once

+- `AnalysisSampleTask`: a task that operate on ever sample in the analysis individually

+- `QsubAnalysisTask`: a task that submits a single qsub HPC job for the entire analysis

-- tasks that operate on a single sample at a time
+- `QsubSampleTask`: a task that will submit a single qsub HPC job for every sample in the analysis

-Additionally, tasks can be run a few different ways:

-- run in the current program session

-- submitted as a compute job to the HPC cluster with `qsub`

-Each combination of task type and run type utilizes a separate ['run' function](https://github.com/NYU-Molecular-Pathology/snsxt/blob/2c6f446e8dd0e1165e1e2dfc06e7c7679dc23589/snsxt/sns_tasks/task_classes.py#L158), which should be wrapped by the task's [`run()` method](https://github.com/NYU-Molecular-Pathology/snsxt/blob/2c6f446e8dd0e1165e1e2dfc06e7c7679dc23589/snsxt/sns_tasks/_GATKDepthOfCoverageCustom.py#L126).
+These base classes each come with predefined attributes and methods to use for completing the task, including a `run()` method which will run the task by calling the task's `main()` method (created by the end-user).
+These classes are not meant to be used directly, but as templates for the end user's custom task classes, which will implement a `main()` method to run the task's custom actions.

+One other special type of task is included:

+- `SnsTask`: a task that runs the `sns` analysis pipeline

+This special type of task class is used to set up a new `sns` analysis, and run the various `sns` pipelines when a new analysis is being created.
+The end user should not have to modify these tasks, but can specify them in their custom task list.

 ## Task Lists